yc-7/AYMSKYT/README.md

 For the implementation of notifications we used this [guide](https://www.digitalocean.com/community/tutorials/how-to-send-web-push-notifications-from-django-applications) and adapted it to work with our project.

+For the functionality of signing and logging in with google we used this [video](https://youtu.be/GQySb3W2feo) to help guide us through the process along with this [document](https://django-allauth.readthedocs.io/en/latest/).

 Some code has been taken and adapted from the 5CCS2SEG Clucker project.